Frequently Asked Questions

 - 45 or more credits: 2.00 GPA

-Are there any negative consequences to withdrawing or failing from a class?
+What are the consequences to withdrawing or failing a class?

 What happens if my cumulative GPA or completion rate falls below the minimum?

 Students whose cumulative GPA and/or completion rate falls below the minimum at the completion of any semester will be placed on academic warning for the next semester of enrollment.
 Failure to improve during the warning semester will lead to academic suspension.
 A description of the probationary terms can be found at http://www.stcloudstate.edu/universitycollege/appeals/default.asp.
 Students on academic warning are required to meet with an advisor to discuss the terms of the probation.